hero image

 Journal of Financial and Quantitative Analysis

-We document fragile demand for socially responsible investments (SRI) by retail mutual fund investors.
+We document fragile demand for socially responsible investments (SRIs) by retail mutual fund investors.
 Using COVID-19 as an economic shock, we show funds with higher sustainability ratings experienced sharper declines in retail flows during the pandemic, controlling for fund characteristics.
+The decline in retail SRI fund flows is sharper than that of institutional flows, more pronounced when economies are hit harder by COVID-19, and unlikely to be driven by fund performance, past flows and size, or shifting investor attention.

 view more